drivet/website-11ty/src/now.md

 So, currently, my life looks roughly like this, in approximate order of stuff most likely to change:

-* Reading Leviathan Falls by James S. A. Corey.
 * Playing Baldur's Gate 3.
 * Trying to obtain my Italian citizenship.
 * Working as a senior software developer at Unity Technologies, doing mostly data